 The Advanced Placement Program is a cooperative educational endeavor to give students the opportunity to take college level studies while still enrolled in high school.
-Students enrolled in courses designated as Advanced Placement (AP) will be expected to do college level work as well as take the Advanced Placement examination in May.
-(The fee for this examination is currently \$94.00).
+Students enrolled in courses designated as Advanced Placement (AP) will be expected to do college level work.
+Students are also required to take the Advanced Placement examination in May (the fee for this examination is currently \$98.00) in all AP courses except AP English Literature & Composition and AP Computer Science Principles.
 Colleges have the option to award college credits to the students based upon their performance on the May examination.